adamsalter/sitemap_generator/README.md

 - Adheres to the [Sitemap 0.9 protocol][sitemap_protocol]
 - Handles millions of links
 - Automatically compresses your sitemaps
-- Notifies search engines (Google, Yahoo, Bing, Ask, SitemapWriter) of new sitemaps
+- Notifies search engines (Google, Bing, Ask, SitemapWriter) of new sitemaps
 - Ensures your old sitemaps stay in place if the new sitemap fails to generate
 - Gives you complete control over your sitemaps and their content